 Yes, it can, says Gale Kimbrough, technical services manager for Interstate Batteries, though it takes truly extreme temperatures for a fully charged battery to freeze.

-But if a battery is discharged because of damage to cells, poor connections or a charging system that isn't doing its job, the battery could start freezing at the same temperature as water.
+But if a car battery is discharged because of damage to cells, poor connections or a charging system that isn’t doing its job, the battery could start freezing at the same temperature as water at 32 degrees Fahrenheit.

 “A 100 percent fully charged battery will not freeze until approximately minus 76 degrees Fahrenheit.
 A fully discharged battery can freeze at or around 32 degrees,” Kimbrough said in a telephone interview.
 The difference between a fully charged and discharged 12-volt battery is not that big.